 For this to improve your chances of approval you must choose someone that has good credit and sufficient income, as the lender will take into account these factors as part of your application.
 Likewise, it’s best to pick someone you trust, such as a close friend or a family member.

 Each lender has its own set of requirements for loan approval.
-By prequalifying with multiple lenders instead of settling for the first one you see, you’re not only increasing your chances of getting a loan but also of getting the best offer.
+By prequalifying with multiple lenders, you’re increasing your chances of getting a loan and the best offer.

 Most personal loan lenders offer prequalification with a soft credit inquiry, which doesn’t impact your credit score.
 When comparing offers pay close attention to the annual percentage rate (APR), which includes both your interest rate and the lender’s administrative fees, to understand the overall cost of the loan.
-Additionally, try looking for lenders that offer discounts or any other perks that can lower the cost of your loan.
+Additionally, try looking for lenders that offer discounts or any other perks that can make your loan more affordable.

 Once you choose a lender and fill out the application, make sure you review all of the information provided carefully.
 Doing this is key to getting approved for a loan, as omitting details or providing incorrect information could get your application denied.